ut-code/first-web-game-maker/README-en.md

 ## About

-This is an Extension of VS Code to help you create your first web application.
+This is an Extension of VS Code to help you create your first web game.

 ## Features

-None
+This extension provides the template of the sugoroku, which is a Japanese board game.

 ## Requirements